vuestorefront/integration-boilerplate/README.md

 > **For internal use only.**
 > All changes are recorded in the [CHANGELOG.md](CHANGELOG.md) file.

-This is a new integration boilerplate for VSF 2 integrations based on the SDK.
+This is a new integration boilerplate for Alokai integrations based on the SDK.

 ## Requirements: